 - Repeat the process until you are finished with liquid paint

-- Once all the paint is solidified, close the bag and dispose of safely in a trash
+- Once all the paint is solidified, close the bag and dispose of it safely in a trash

 Absorbent materials like sawdust, sand, cement or even kitty litter can help to expedite the hardening process.

 You can add any of these items between the layers for faster drying of the paint before throwing away.

 Cat litter for hardening paint is easy to find and also reasonably priced.

 When using cat litter, make sure that you use the non-clumping type where the constituent litter particles remain as separate particles.

 Sawdust is also the cheapest way to harden and dispose of the paint.
 Of course, if you work with wood and have sawdust lying around, it’s good to go with sawdust.